icdevsorg/nns-sub-utility/readme.md

 ### Candid

-The subscription canister has been deployed to canister xxxxxxxxxxxxxxxxxxxxx
+The subscription canister has been deployed to canister fe5iu-uiaaa-aaaal-ajxea-cai

-You can retrieve the candid and service source files from the Internet Computer Dashboard at https://dashboard.internetcomputer.org/canister/xxxxxxxxxxxxxxxxxxxxx
+You can retrieve the candid and service source files from the Internet Computer Dashboard at https://dashboard.internetcomputer.org/canister/fe5iu-uiaaa-aaaal-ajxea-cai

 ## Usage